Updated: 11/3/20 | November 3rd, 2020

 - Prescribed medicines (relating to the injury)

-Medical evacuations due to accidents or natural disasters can cost upwards of $500,000.
+Medical evacuations due to accidents or natural disasters can cost upwards of $500,000 USD.
 Naturally, this is where having a solid insurance plan comes in handy.
-Most insurance plans will evacuate you to a local hospital in case of injury or a nearby location in the case of a natural disaster.
+Most insurance plans will evacuate you to “the nearest acceptable facility” in case of injury or a nearby location in the case of a natural disaster.

 In some cases, you will be repatriated back to your home country as well (though this is rare and usually only occurs in cases where local medical staff can’t provide the assistance you need).